geschke/docker-nginx-swrm/README.md

 # geschke/nginx-swrm

-This is a minimal Nginx Docker image based on Ubuntu 22.04 LTS (Jammy).
+This is a minimal Nginx Docker image based on different Ubuntu LTS versions.

 ## Update (October 3, 2024)